jessstapley/Epichloe_WGS_temp/README.md

 # Readme for annotation files
+In all filenames "Ec" refers to Epichloe clarkii and "Et" to Epichloe typhina

 Raw data from Interproscan
 Ec_mb_itps.*
 Et_mb_itps.*

-Using R we created a new file for downstream analysis We retained only information from the following databases "CDD", "Gene3D", "PANTHER" , "Pfam", "SUPERFAMILY" These seemed to be the most useful and complete.
+Using R we created a new file for downstream analysis.

+We retained only information from the following databases "CDD", "Gene3D", "PANTHER" , "Pfam", "SUPERFAMILY" These seemed to be the most useful and complete.

 We then reorganised the files so that each gene/protien is on a single line and added gene position (start/end).
-These files are table deliminted. genAnn_etmb.txt genAnn_ecmb.txt
+These files are tab deliminted. genAnn_etmb.txt genAnn_ecmb.txt

-SignalP and effectorP produce fasta files.
+SignalP and effectorP produced the following fasta files.
 Ec_signalP.fa
 EffectorCandidates_Ec.fasta
 EffectorCandidates_Et.fasta